natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-12-the-mind-is-also-a-landscape.md

 description: An exploration of the harmonious relationship between walking, thought, and the world around us, inspired by Rebecca Solnit's reflections.
 emoji: 🚶‍♂️
 tags:
-  - 🌍 landscapes
+  - 🌍 Exploration
+  - 🌅 Reflection
-  - 🧠 thoughts
+  - 📝 Writing
-  - 🦶 walking
+  - 🚶 Walking
 haiku: |
   Steps through thoughts align,
   Mind and world in harmony,